 - Don’t write for a North American audience only.
 Doing so makes it harder to translate our docs, and isn’t inclusive to those outside of North America who are reading the docs in English.
 This means avoid references to sports like baseball and American football, or TV shows popular in the US.
 It might also mean to avoid US landmarks, history, etc.

 - Avoid ableist language.
 Terms like "crazy" or "dumb" or "blind" might seem innocuous, but are not.

 The following were used in the making of the above guidelines, and can broaden your perspective:

-- The fifth Q on content that’s approachable, expert and visionary.
+- The fifth Q on content that’s honest, empowering, and ingenious.

-- The UI writing guidelines (internal New Relic) almost all apply to our docs as well as product strings.
-(Note: you need to be on VPN to see these)
+- The UI writing guidelines almost all apply to our docs as well as product strings.

-- The marketing brand guidelines (internal New Relic) describe the difference between voice and tone, and how we achieve the New Relic voice of honest, empowering, and ingenious.
+- The marketing brand guidelines describe the difference between voice and tone, and how we achieve the New Relic voice of honest, empowering, and ingenious.
 You can find a link to these if you’re a New Relic employee by going to the word-nerds Slack channel.